If you are planning on applying to study Medicine, knowing what components make up your application is essential to crafting it.

 They see volunteering in a residential care home as just as good a source of experience.

 What type of person are medical schools looking for?

-If these medicine entry requirements fit you, and you feel up to the challenge, then give it a go.
-Make you you’re registered for all the necessary exams and fit the age/health requirements that medical schools insist on.
+If these Medicine entry requirements fit you, and you feel up to the challenge, then give it a go.
+Make sure you are registered for all the necessary exams and fit the age/health requirements that Medical Schools insist on.